ING Banner

 ecl> display r{number}[4] 1; imexam

-again, using m to check the sky level.
+again, using 'm' to check the sky level.
 The {number} can be seen on the GUI.
-The fourth extension is viewed because this shows the middle chip.
+The fourth extension is viewed because this shows the middle CCD of the mosaic.

 6. It is customary to offset the flats taken in the same filter, so that the images can be combined to remove stars later.
 This can be done using the command: